Compiling Freeciv21

 Note

-The following instructions on this page are for Linux, MSYS2 and macOS environments.
+The following instructions on this page are for Linux and MSYS2 on Windows.
 You will need to install MSYS2 first before continuing here if using MSYS2 on Windows.
 However, you can also compile on Windows with Microsoft Visual Studio.
 The Visual Studio instructions are self contained.
 No need to return to this page after following the installation instructions.
+Follow the steps in macOS to setup macOS as a development environment.
+As with Visual Studio the macOS instructions are self contained.

 Freeciv21 is written in very portable C and C++.
 Both 32 and 64-bit machines are supported.
 You cannot use a “K&R C” compiler.
 The C++ compiler must support C++ 17.